luduvigo/justlearnscala/README.md

 ## work in progress ...

-An organized collection of resources (articles, videos, blog posts, exercises, ...) to learn Scala from to beginner to expert level powered using GitHub pages.
+An organized collection of resources (articles, videos, blog posts, exercises, ...) to learn Scala from to beginner to expert level powered using Jekyll and GitHub pages.

 The site is available here: [http://luduvigo.github.io/justlearnscala](http://luduvigo.github.io/justlearnscala)